Cultural Outcomes

 - cultural activities (things people do)

-The Cultural Outcomes Theme is integrated with other work across the Program on First Nations Knowledge and Science.
-Additionally, the Cultural Outcomes Evaluation Team is scoping research projects to understand how First Nations people and their knowledges and science can inform environmental water management.
+The Cultural Outcomes Team is scoping research projects to embed First Nations people, knowledge and science in environmental water management.

 Our Team